hughbrien/BrowserStackDemo/README.md

 # BrowserStackDemo
-Demo for BrowserStack
+Demo for BrowserStack.

 # Challenge Exam
 - Write a Selenium test suite using any language/framework and trigger it from a Jenkins server
 - The suite must do the following
 - Run on BrowserStack Automate (you will need to create a free trial)
 - Contain 3 separate assertion
-= Run across 5 browsers in parallel
+- Run across 5 browsers in parallel

 When complete, please share your suite as a Github repo and provide evidence of your Jenkins job - either the pipeline code or screenshot of the build configuration.